Pressure measurement: Bourdon tube

-Diaphragm
+Diaphragm (membrane)

 A second type of aneroid gauge uses deflection of a flexible membrane that separates regions of different pressure.
 The amount of deflection is repeatable for known pressures so the pressure can be determined by using calibration.
 The deformation of a thin diaphragm is dependent on the difference in pressure between its two faces.
 The reference face can be open to atmosphere to measure gauge pressure, open to a second port to measure differential pressure, or can be sealed against a vacuum or other fixed reference pressure to measure absolute pressure.
 The deformation can be measured using mechanical, optical or capacitive techniques.
 Ceramic and metallic diaphragms are used.